gruntjs-updater/grunt-style-injector/README.md

 ```

 ###host (default: *null*)
-Style-Injector will sort this for you, but if you have a reason to specify a host, you can do so here.
+Style-Injector will try to figure this out for you.
+But to make absolutely sure it works, you can be specific about your host IP here.
 For example:

 ```js
 grunt.initConfig({